ADVERTISEMENT

 By Wane Hailes

-This is about our current Chief of Police, Stoney Mathis, who now stands before the city council proposing an ordinance amending Chapter 17 of the Columbus Code to revise certain provisions relating to the organizational structure and authorized positions for the Columbus Police Department and other purposes.
+This is about our current Police Chief Stoney Mathis, who now stands before the Columbus Council proposing an ordinance amending Chapter 17 of the Columbus Code to revise certain provisions relating to the organizational structure and authorized positions for the Columbus Police Department and other purposes.

-Let me “put it where the goats can get it,” as my mother would say, or as Denzel Washington said in the movie Philadelphia, let me “explain this to you like you are a 4-year-old”.
+Let me “put it where the goats can get it,” as my mother would say, or as Denzel Washington said in the movie "Philadelphia," let me “explain this to you like you are a 4-year-old."
 The document that was presented is more than 60 pages long.
-I would bet good money that not one of the ten city council members has read the entire proposal.
+I would bet good money that not one of the 10 Columbus Council members has read the entire proposal.
 We know this to be possible from the recent meeting regarding Golden Park, where many councilors realized too late that they voted in favor of an expense without reading it.

 If they had, then I’m surprised Councilor Judy Thomas isn’t screaming at the top of her lungs against this proposal.
 It was at a recent council meeting where all the law enforcement agencies in the county lauded her with flowers and a crown for her unwavering support over the years.

-Before approval of this proposed restructuring and the organizational chart he has presented, I would suggest that city council members reflect on the following questions
+Before approval of this proposed restructuring and the organizational chart he has presented, I would suggest that Columbus Council members reflect on the following questions

 1. Does it provide or allow for equal access?